5 Skin Care Habits For Your 20s & 30sPosted on 02/04/2018

 Skin care is as much about what you eat and overall health & wellness as it is about what you put on your skin.
 This doesn’t mean that you need to go on a strict diet for clear, glowing skin.
 Just be aware that your diet and lifestyle also affect the condition of your skin.

 I know when I just turned 20 my diet consisted of a lot more junk food and fast food than it does now.
-My lifestyle was also mainly late weeknights due to Uni assessments and late weekends from going out.
+My lifestyle was mainly late weeknights due to Uni assessments and late weekends from going out.
 This started to change around my mid-late 20s when I started to realise I can’t recover like I use to anymore (!!) and when my focus changed to exercise and being more healthy.
-Having a healthy, balanced diet and lifestyle will contribute to minimising blemishes and breakouts, wrinkles, dullness and other skin concerns.
+A healthy, balanced diet and lifestyle leads to less blemishes and breakouts, wrinkles, dullness as well as other skin concerns.
 Eat fruits and green vegetables that are rich in Antioxidants and Vitamin C. Drink plenty of water every day.
 Nuts, avocados, lean beef and fish are high in Omega3 fatty acids that reduce inflammation and promote collagen production.
 Of course, pigging out on junk food or fast food is okay occasionally too!
 Balance is the key.